This article applies to most Speedmax bikes, but is based on the Canyon Speedmax CF 7 Di2.

 -

-The wheel tightening lever can be left on one of the wheels (front one is my recommendation, if it falls you'll most likely hear it).
+The wheel tightening lever can be left permanently on one of the wheels (front one is my recommendation, if it falls you'll most likely hear it).
 Just push hard enough until it clicks.

 - The bike comes with tubes installed, not tubeless.